b4dger/wistia-doc/README.md

 Update markdown files in `_posts` directory.
 Based on markdown syntax by [John Gruber](http://daringfireball.net/projects/markdown/).

-To add a new post, use `rake np title=FOO` - this will create post file in directory w date and title slug w Yaml
+To add a new post, use `rake np title=FOO` - this will create post file in directory w/ date and title slug w/ Yaml

 ### Images
 Images get uploaded to the Bakery - currently live in Project in home acct.